 This activity is great for a hot day.
 Children take wet sponges and toss them toward a container or bin.
-They can compare how far sponges of different sizes can be thrown or how different amounts of water affect the distance the sponge travels.
+They can compare how far they can throw sponges of different sizes can be thrown or how different amounts of water affect the distance the sponge travels.

 6. Imitate Animals

 While on their hands and knees, toddlers move, stretch and play like animals.
 They can hop like a frog or waddle like a penguin.
 They can arch their backs, roll on their backs, reach as high as they can and walk on all fours.
 Choose a variety of animals and movements to keep children engaged and using their whole bodies to stay active.